Orphanet/API_Orphadata/README.md

 ## Run the application

+Let's consider at this stage you have not setup a local elasticsearch instance.
+The application will need to access the remote elasticsearch instance, so you'll need:
+- `.varenv` file being correctly set up
+- `FLASK_ENV` variable set to either `production` or `dev` or nothing (because default is `production`)

-From now on, considering your `.varenv` file is correctly set and `FLASK_ENV` is either not set or have the value `production` or `dev`, you can simply type `python wsgi.py` to run the application.
+You can then simply type `python wsgi.py` to run the application.
 It should now be accessible locally on your browser at the following URL:port address: http://127.0.0.1:5000.

 ## Deploy the application